rajsingha/Bookshelf-App/README.md

 ## Getting Started

-To run the project locally and explore the book management and reading platform, follow these steps:
+To run the project locally, follow these steps:

 ### Prerequisites